Code-Institute-Submissions/MS1-Portfolio-4/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://federvgh.github.io/MS1-Portfolio/index.html) in the "GitHub Pages" section.

-### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.
-3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone